After his time at Marcet, Senne Ceulemans dresses for Villarreal, Chelsea and Ghent.

 “First I had to leave my lifelong friends, then I had to part ways with my FAMILY. football means sacrifice “

 Fate wanted Senne to come back to his native country, to sport the same kit as Vladi, that friend who had advised him to travel to Barcelona to sign up to Marcet, seven years back.
-Both of them sport the Gent t-shirt today, settling into professional football and working towards fulfilling the dream.
+Both of them sported the Ghent t-shirt for several seasons, settling into professional football and working towards fulfilling their dream.
 A dream for which they lead a hard-working life.
 From one end of the continent to the other and back again.